fix-project/fix/docs/fixcache.md

 3. `{Name: job, Value: arg, pending: p}`:
-`job` has start-after dependencies on other jobs, and `p` is the number of unresolved depdendencies.
+`job` has start-after dependencies on other jobs, and `p` is the number of unresolved dependencies.
 If `p = 0`, all dependencies are resolved, and the next step would be `to-do(arg)`.

 4. `{Name: canonical_name, Value: local_name, pending: 0}`: